lucasdev06/lucasdev06/README.md

 - 👋 Hi, I’m @lucasdev06
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Cyber Security
-- 🌱 I’m currently learning C language
 - 📫 How to reach me www.linkedin.com/in/
 lucaseduardo0a632247